ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 The notebook [`EstimateAccuracy.ipynb`](EstimateAccuracy.ipynb) is the one we used to estimate the accuracy (standard deviation) with which the connectivity of the flow layer is computed.
 It is here reproduces as-is, with the original outputs.
 This notebook needs to be run on Colab, or on a machine with fast GPUs; we used A100 GPUs on Colab.

+### Analyze Checklist Noise

+This is a step that requires the database.

+The notebook [`AnalyzeNoise.ipynb`](AnalyzeNoise.ipynb) analyzes the noise in checklists, determining whether location noise or checklist noise is predominant.
+We provide it as run, with the results used for the paper.